arnavagarr/Spring-Mass-Vehicle-Suspension-Modelling-Project/Quarter Car Model/README.md

 	Sprung Mass - Car body,Engine,Passengers,Cargo
 	Unsprung Mass - Wheel,Tyre,Brake assembly,Parts of the suspension system

-Likewise,The quarter car model can also be denoted by the second-order ODE:

-	my’’ + cy’ + ky = F(t)

 There are 4 state variables in this model: